Biography: Steven Leath

 - strengthen the university's scholarly reputation,

-- increase its economic development programs and activities for the state of Iowa.
+- expand its economic development programs and activities for the state of Iowa, and

 He also has placed major emphasis on enhancing the university's nationally recognized 1,700-acre central campus and its public art collection, which is one of the largest among U.S. public universities.

-A member of the Council of Presidents of the Association of Public and Land-Grant Universities (APLU), Dr. Leath also serves on the Board of Directors of the IFDC, an international soil fertility and agricultural development center, and the Big 12 Conference and Bankers Trust.
-He is a board member of the Public Flagship Network, composed of AAU public university leaders who are addressing the future of public higher education.
+A member of the Council of Presidents of the Association of Public and Land-Grant Universities (APLU), Dr. Leath also serves on the Board of Directors of the IFDC, an international soil fertility and agricultural development center; the Big 12 Conference and Bankers Trust.
+He is a board member of the Public Flagship Network, composed of AAU public university leaders who are addressing the future of public higher education; and he's on the board of the University Innovation Alliance, a group of 11 public research universities aimed at making college degrees more attainable for students with financial needs.

-Dr. Leath co-chairs the Greater Des Moines Foundation's Capital Corridor regional economic development initiative, is a member of the executive committee of the Iowa STEM (science, technology, engineering, mathematics) Advisory Council, is vice chair of the Iowa Coordinating Council for Post-Secondary Education, and is a member of the Iowa Business Council.
-He is also a member of the American Association for the Advancement of Science, Crop Science Society of America, American Phytopathological Society, and Sigma Xi research honor society.
+Dr. Leath co-chairs the Cultivation Corridor regional economic development initiative, is a member of the executive committee of the Iowa STEM (science, technology, engineering, mathematics) Advisory Council, is vice chair of the Iowa Coordinating Council for Post-Secondary Education, and is a member of the Iowa Business Council.
+He is also a member of the American Association for the Advancement of Science, Crop Science Society of America, American Phytopathological Society, Sigma Xi research honor society, Cardinal Key Honor Society, and Alpha Gamma Rho Fraternity.

 Dr. Leath holds a B.S. in plant science from Pennsylvania State University, M.S. in plant science from the University of Delaware, and Ph.D. in plant pathology from the University of Illinois.